gocd/docs.go.cd/content/advanced_usage/pipelines_as_code.md

 Pipelines can currently be stored using JSON or YAML.

-Since GoCD 18.12.0 release, a new Config repositories page was added.
+GoCD (18.12.0 release) now have a new Config repositories page.
 This page lists existing config repos and allows CRUD (Create-Read-Update-Delete) operations for a config repo.
 This page also show errors and allows users to force a check of the repository.

 ![Pipelines as code page](../images/advanced_usage/config-repo-page.png)